Maine Coons are the most popular cat to own today. It’s their sociable nature, looks, and size that make them the perfect family pet.

 Finally, I thought I saw Harry in the garden of our neighbor – their grass was knee-high.
 I walked over to the fence and yes he was there with Charlie too.
 They were happily mousing.

 I called them and they totally ignored me!
-I couldn’t get into the garden as the neighbor was away and the fate was locked.
+I couldn’t get into the garden as the neighbor was away and the gate was locked.
 Finally, they wandered in at dawn meowing for food.

 So, letting a Maine Coon outside can be worrying but we’re glad we let our two out as they clearly enjoy it.